The Long Lost Friend

 The Long Lost Friend is the fourth album by the Finnish ambient pop band Husky Rescue.
-It was released on El Camino Records on June, 2013 and re-released with a second disc and download codes of bonus instrumental recordings and videos on Catskills Records in April 2015.
+It was released on El Camino Records in June 2013 and re-released with a second disc and download codes of bonus instrumental recordings and videos on Catskills Records in April 2015.
 This is their first album featuring Swedish vocalist Johanna Kalén and Antony Bentley, following the reconstituting of the band prompted by Reeta-Leena Vestman's (née Korhola) departure.